 Martin Luther also fanned the flames of intolerance, “Whoever teaches otherwise than I teach, condemns God, and must remain a child of hell.”

-A person claimed that one of Thomas More’s own letters makes mention of the death of 4,000 Catholics in the minor port town of Chelsea.
+Yes, there was more than enough blame to go around.
+Maybe it is time for respect and dialogue and if need be, the charitable anathema, instead of mockery and half-truths?
+Of course, sometimes the truth is hard to discover.
+I was told that one of Sir Thomas More’s own letters makes mention of the death of 4,000 Catholics in the minor port town of Chelsea.
 However, another critic corrected that in 1528 the population of Chelsea was reported to be 190 adults and children, including 16 households which grew no corn, and Sir Thomas More reported that 100 were fed daily in his household, 49 though not all those would have been living in the parish.
 In 1548 there were 75 communicants (16 years and over).

 The entire population of England and Wales at that time was only around 4 million.

 O’Brien makes reference to the whole vicious enmity that would bring persecution and deaths for centuries.
 Henry VIII got the ball rolling (or heads rolling) and even had himself declared head of the Church in Ireland.
 Monasteries were closed and destroyed, monks were imprisoned, dispersed and executed, and lands were confiscated.

 It was a Protestant England that committed genocide upon a starving Catholic Ireland.
 The guilt for that blood is on the hands of many, including the one who initiated the break with the true Church.
 Today, the truth of this betrayal is admitted in UK school text books.
 Crops were sold by the landowners even as the tenants themselves starved.